Define authentication policies on the Ingress Citrix ADC¶

 The name of the services that you want to bind to the authentication policy.

-The following are the attributes for local authentication:
+The following are the attributes for basic authentication:

 ||The name of the provider.
 This name is used in the policies to refer the provider.|